 We continue to work closely with our customers and business partners to support them as they expand their own remote work solutions and contingency plans and to help them access our products and services remotely.
-Our agility, our breadth, and our scale will continue to benefit us in serving our customers and business partners during this period of accelerated digital transformation and uncertainty relating to the effects of COVID-19.
-Notable actions we have taken include the following:
+Our agility, our breadth, and our scale has and will continue to benefit us in serving our customers and business partners during this period of accelerated digital transformation, evolution of the "do anything from anywhere" economy, and uncertainty relating to the effects of COVID-19.
+Notable actions include the following:

-- Our global sales teams continue to successfully support our customers and partners remotely. - We are helping to address our customers' cash flow requirements by expanding our as-a-service and financing offerings.

-- Our close relationships and ability to connect directly with our customers through our e-commerce business have enabled us to quickly meet the immediate demands of the new work- and learn-from-home environments. - The strength, scale, and resiliency of our global supply chain have afforded us flexibility to manage through the significant disruption that has occurred in the supply chain environment.
-We adapted in real time to events as they unfolded by applying predictive analytics to model a variety of outcomes to respond quickly to the changing environment.
-We optimized our global supply chain footprint to maximize factory uptime, for both Dell Technologies and our suppliers, by working through various local governmental regulations and mandates.
-During this period, we established robust safety measures to protect the health and safety of our essential team members. - We continue to drive innovation and excellence in engineering with a largely remote workforce.
-Engineers and product teams continued to deliver several critical solutions, including cloud updates, key client product refreshes, PowerStore midrange storage and software, and recently announced IT as-a-service and cloud offerings within the Apex portfolio.
+- Our global sales teams continue to successfully support our customers and partners remotely. - We are helping to address our customers' cash flow requirements by expanding our as-a-service and financing offerings. - Our close relationships and ability to connect directly with our customers through our e-commerce business have enabled us to quickly meet the immediate demands of the work- and learn-from-home environments as well as the long-term demands of in office, remote, and hybrid workforce environments. - The strength, scale, and resiliency of our global supply chain have afforded us flexibility to manage through the significant disruption in the supply chain environment.
+We continue to adapt in real time to events as they unfold by applying predictive analytics to model a variety of outcomes to respond quickly to the changing environment.
+We continue to optimize our global supply chain footprint to maximize factory uptime, for both Dell Technologies and our suppliers, by working through various local governmental regulations and mandates and by establishing robust safety measures to protect the health and safety of our essential team members. - We continue to drive innovation and excellence in engineering with a largely remote workforce.
+Engineers and product teams have delivered several critical solutions, including cloud updates, key client product refreshes, PowerStore midrange storage and software, and recently announced IT as-a-Service and cloud offerings within the Apex portfolio.